 Selection Criteria and Application Process

-The CONTACT Summer Peacebuilding Program is designed for working professionals who want to further their skills and knowledge in peacebuilding, as well as those who plan to pursue a graduate degree in conflict transformation.
+The CONTACT Summer Peacebuilding Program is designed for working professionals who want to further their skills and knowledge in peacebuilding.
 Participants hail from a wide variety of backgrounds and experiences and over the years have represented more than 60 different countries.
 Alumni of the CONTACT summer program are working globally with a variety of local and international NGOs; local, state, and national governments; community and youth organizations; religious and cultural institutions; and media organizations.

 Criteria for acceptance into the program include professional experience, academic ability, career goals, cross-cultural experiences, and ability to work well with others.
-A variety of methods may be used to assess these qualities, including an essay, review of past academic performance, references, and in some cases a personal interview.
+A variety of methods may be used to assess these qualities, including an essay, your resume, and in some cases a personal interview.

 Apply online to the CONTACT Summer Peacebuilding Program.
 Please submit the following materials via your online application.